BinishaChapagain2/BinishaChapagain2/README.md

 # 💫 About Me:
-🚀 A passionate learner and aspiring developer   <br>🌱 Currently Exploring: Flutter & Laravel. <br>💡 Exploring creative ways to build responsive, modern, and user-friendly applications  <br>🌐 Love turning ideas into reality through code and design  <br>📍 Based in Nepal
+🚀 A passionate learner and aspiring developer💡 Exploring creative ways to build responsive, modern, and user-friendly applications  <br>🌐 Love turning ideas into reality through code and design  <br>📍 Based in Nepal

 ## 🌐 Socials: